Saamy: Critical reception

 Sify wrote "The patchy storyline merely serves as a pretext to spark off several skirmishes and bombastic dialogues.
 Director Hari packs in a sting, but Saamy is strictly for the no holds barred action addicts."
-Bizhat termed it as "taut, fully engaging actioner."
 Malathi Rangarajan of The Hindu wrote "Flaws there are — but when the maker has a finger on the pulse of the audience little else matters."
 Visual Dasan of Kalki panned Vikram's characterisation as misguiding society, while calling the film being riveting till the end.
 Cinesouth wrote "Too much of fights and a stale story makes this film only lukewarm-ish.
 It gives an impression of a mediocre film".

 Box office

 Saamy was released approximately in 100 screens in Tamil Nadu.
 The film had a huge opening as it was a summer vacation for the Tamil audiences.
 Theatres in Chennai had almost 100% occupancies and the film recovered all its budget within 4 to 5 days.
-The film sold 1 crore tickets in Tamil Nadu box office netting ₹25 crore in its lifetime run.

 Remakes

-The film was remade in Telugu as Lakshmi Narasimha, in Bengali as Barood (2004), in Kannada as Ayya (2005) and in Hindi as Policegiri (2013).
+The film was remade in Telugu as Lakshmi Narasimha (2004), and in Hindi as Policegiri (2013).
+Some of the plot details were also used in the Kannada film Ayya (2005).

 Sequel

-In August 2016, during the audio launch of Iru Mugan, director Hari made an official announcement that he will unite with Vikram, also echoed by the latter, for a sequel to Saamy.
-Later the sequel named as Saamy Square.
+A sequel titled Saamy Square was released in 2018, again directed by Hari and starring Vikram.